 If it is possible to confine all announcements to the period set aside for them, rather than to have them presented at various times throughout the meeting, business will be expedited.
-The mayor first calls upon members who have previously indicated to him that they wish to make announcements.
-He then asks if there are any other members who have announcements and concludes with his own.
+The mayor first calls upon members who have previously indicated that they wish to make announcements.
+The mayor may then ask if there are any other members who have announcements before concluding with their own.